 A primarily off-street recreational trail from the Ohio River to Lake Erie, the Ohio to Erie Trail spans the state of Ohio from Cincinnati to Cleveland for the most part following lands formerly occupied by railroads and canals.
 The collection of regional trails connects four of Ohio’s metropolitan cities, a dozen large towns and numerous small villages – all done on easily accessible, paved trails that are primarily separated from highways and automobiles.
 The entire Route 1 is complete.
 The total distance as of May, 2017 is 326 miles.

 Finding Your Way

 The OTET is known as Route 1 in Ohio.
 The large way-finding signs help travelers to know the distances between towns as well as what amenities each locale has to offer.
 Also, hundreds of Route 1 bike signs with arrows, mark the way between our way-finding signs.
 We have now added some Alternate routes designated with the same Route 1 sign but with a 4 x 6 inch ALT at the top in black and yellow.
 These alternate routes connect back with the nw routes and allow travelers a different experience, local sites and towns as well as some nice rural roads in Amish country that use to be part of the OTET until more rail trails were opened.

 Map Your Way

-Our printed Tour Guide set will guide you well on both completed pathways and connecting road segments.
+Our printed Tour Guide (2017) set of four maps will guide you well on both completed pathways and connecting road segments.
 However, note that with new pavement added, and local detours for all kinds of reasons, make sure that you have checked this web site for updates!
-Pre-orders for the OTET Tour Guide are being accepted now in our store for $15 plus $2 postage and tax if an Ohio resident).
+Tour Guide are ordered through our store for $15 plus $2 postage and tax if an Ohio resident).
 There are wholesale and bulk discounts.
 Become a Friend and receive a $5 discount on a Tour Guide.

 National Routes 21 & 50